matthewsj/simpledecoder/README.md

 {-| Decodes the named field of the given JSON object using the given decoder.
 Returns an error if the given value isn't a JSON object.
 -}
-field : String -> SimpleDecoder t -> SimpleDecoder t
+field : String -> JsonDecoder t -> JsonDecoder t
 field name decoder jsonValue =
     case jsonValue of
         Obj dict ->